elaineyeh/Note/Nginx/create_multiple_websites_with_different_domain_in_80_port_in_local.md

-# Create multiple websites with different domain in 80 port
+# Create multiple websites with different domain in 80 port in local
 ```
 Both in 80 port
 project one -> one.prj.com